MolBIFFM/diana/README.md

 A workflow defines the assembly of a protein-protein interaction network from a set of input genes or proteins, optionally associated with mass spectrometry data, using protein-protein interaction data from BioGRID, CORUM, IntAct, MINT, Reactome or STRING, optionally extending to proteins neighboring the input.

 The distribution of measurements and enrichment of CORUM protein complexes, Gene Ontology terms or Reactome pathways by the protein-protein interaction network or its separate modules can be assessed.
-The protein-protein interaction network as well as networks derived from the Gene Ontology or Reactome, capturing enrichment, can be exported along comprehensive Cytoscape style specifications.
+The protein-protein interaction network as well as networks derived from the Gene Ontology or Reactome, capturing enrichment by the input, can be exported along comprehensive Cytoscape style specifications.

 ## Configuration